 Large amounts of ATP could be produced through a highly efficient method termed oxidative phosphorylation.
 ATP is a fundamental unit of metabolic process.
 The electrons are transferred from electron donor to the electron acceptor leading to the production of ATP.
 It is one of the vital phases in the electron transport chain.
 Compared to any other part of cellular respiration the large amount of ATP is produced in this phase.

 Electron transport is defined as a series of redox reaction that is similar to the relay race.
 It is a part of aerobic respiration.
 It is the only phase in glucose metabolism that makes use of atmospheric oxygen.
 When electrons are passed from one component to another until the end of the chain the electrons reduce molecular oxygen thus producing water.
 The requirement of oxygen in the final phase could be witnessed in the chemical reaction that involves the requirement of both oxygen and glucose.

 Electron Transport Chain in Mitochondria

-Complex 1: It comprises of enzymes consisting of iron sulphur and FMN.
+Complex 1: It comprises enzymes consisting of iron-sulfur and FMN.
 Here two electrons are carried out to the first complex aboard NADH.
 FMN is derived from vitamin B2.